 DOSAGE AND ADMINISTRATION

 The recommended starting dose of GAMIFANT is 1 mg/kg given as an intravenous infusion over 1 hour twice per week (every three to four days).
-Doses subsequent to the initial dose may be increased based on clinical and laboratory criteria [see Dose Modification Based on Response].
+Doses subsequent to the initial dose may be increased based on clinical and laboratory criteria [see DOSAGE AND ADMINISTRATION].

 Administer GAMIFANT until hematopoietic stem cell transplantation (HSCT) is performed or unacceptable toxicity.
 Discontinue GAMIFANT when a patient no longer requires therapy for the treatment of HLH.